Week 2. Computer Aided Design

 Video Compression

 Part of this week's assignment was also to compress images and videos for the documentation website.
-When you record a video on a phone the file is usually very big — sometimes 200–300 MB for just a few minutes.
-This is way too heavy to upload directly to the site because it will load slowly and take too much storage space.
-So I needed a tool to make the files smaller before uploading.
+When I recorded videos on my phone the files were very large — sometimes 200–300 MB for just a few minutes.
+That is too heavy to upload directly to the site, so I needed to compress them first.

 I decided to use CapCut for this.
 It is a free mobile app for video editing and it has very good export settings where you can control the resolution, frame rate and bitrate.
-I think it is one of the easiest tools for this kind of compression, especially if you are working from your phone and don't want to install any desktop software.
 The whole process took me only a few minutes per video.

 Step 1 — Open CapCut and Create a New Project

 After pressing it, I selected the video I wanted to compress from my phone gallery and it loaded into the CapCut editor automatically.
-You don't need to do any editing here — the goal is just to import the video and then export it with smaller settings.
-The app loads the video into the timeline and it is ready to work with.
-I didn't cut or edit anything, just imported and moved to the next step.
+I didn't cut or edit anything here — just imported the video and moved to the next step.

 Step 2 — Open the Export Panel

-Once the video is in the timeline, you need to tap the Export button in the top right corner of the screen — it is highlighted with red in the screenshot above.
-This button opens the full export settings panel where you can change everything about how the video will be saved.
+Once the video is in the timeline, tap the Export button in the top right corner — highlighted in red in the screenshot above.
+This opens the full export settings panel where you can change everything about how the video will be saved.

-This step is important because if you skip it and just save the video without changing anything, CapCut will export it at the original quality — which means the file will still be very large.
-The export panel is where all the compression magic actually happens.
-I always open this before saving any video for the website.
+This step is important — if you just save the video without changing anything, CapCut will export it at original quality and the file will still be very large.

 Step 3 — Set the Parameters and Export

 This is the most important step.
-In the export panel I changed the following settings to make the file smaller:
+In the export panel I changed the following settings:

 Image Editing and Compression — Inkscape